xLightsSequencer/xLights/README.txt

    -- bug(gil)   Version older detection code was wrong....this caused morphs to be converted when they shouldn't.
                   Also fixed morph corner 2b point graphic.
 4.2.2  Aug 20, 2015
-   -- enh(chrisD) in the Layout screen starting and ending channels are now shown.
+   -- enh(cjd) in the Layout screen starting and ending channels are now shown.
 Name,Start and End are clickable columns to sort
    -- bug(dkulp) Fix crashes when renaming models that are part of a group or renaming a group.
 Fixes #337.
    -- bug(dkulp) Fix crash on clicking Up/Down if no models selected.
 Fixes #181
    -- enh(dkulp) Make "Export Model" export the current state of the model, add option to re-render it